Texas is still reeling from devastating winter storms and for some, recovery could take months - KTVZ

 Meanwhile some 8.8 million people — nearly a third of the state’s total population — were still experiencing water disruptions Sunday evening, according to Gary Rasp, media specialist for the Texas Commission on Environmental Quality.

-The disruptions have impacted more than 1,200 public water systems in 199 counties in the state, Rasp said, adding that about 147 public water systems serving “just under” 120,000 people were still nonoperational.
+The disruptions have affected more than 1,200 public water systems, Rasp said, adding that systems serving “just under” 120,000 people were still nonoperational.

 About 258 boil water notices had been rescinded as of Sunday evening, Rasp said.